Which cycling shoes do I need?

 Some cycling shoes replace traditional laces with a dial and lace system.
 Simply twist the dial to tighten the laces and you’re free to go.
 This system offers excellent support and stability.
 You can adjust the tightness while riding to fine-tune the fit.

-Ratchet closure and velcro
+Ratchet closure and hook and loop fasteners

 Mixed fastening systems